How Did Jamaica Gain Independence?

 After Morgan’s death in 1688, the economy boomed through the growing of crops for export with the most demanded crop being sugar cane.

-Due to the poor treatment of the slaves, the birth of rebellions against the English plantation owners became common place.
+However, due to the poor treatment of the slaves, the birth of rebellions against the English plantation owners became common place.

 The rebellions continued throughout the 17th & 18th centuries until in 1808, early 19th century, the Abolition Bill was passed.

 It was thereby deemed “utterly abolished, prohibited and declared to be unlawful” to own slaves.
 This led the way for emancipation and apprenticeship to come into effect in 1834 and full freedom was granted in 1838.
+Read more on Emancipation In Jamaica here.

 This led to a blood bath of a rebellion led by Paul Bogle in 1865 which resulted in hundreds of people dying, both settlers and freed slaves.

-The Governor at this time, Edward John Eyre condemned the actions of the event and proceeded to exchange the ancient Constitution for the Crown Colony system.
+The Governor at this time, Edward John Eyre condemned the actions of the event and proceeded to exchange the ancient constitution for the Crown Colony system.
 He then returned to England.

 The island started to grow and flourish with the construction of homes, roads, bridges, railways and cable communication.
 Then there was a growing concern about the slow pace of growth in the island so in the 1930s violence erupted.